 *For breach claim notifications, refer to section 1.9.

 Where behavioural matters have not been resolved or the Resolution Agreement or Resolution Decision is not complied with, further action is required by the principal or line manager.
 The course of action will be informed by the nature of the matter and the action undertaken to date, and may involve issuing a formal directive (contact Employee Relations before issuing a formal directive 9264 4728).

 If further facts are identified that suggest misconduct or the respondent victimises the complainant, the principal or line manager should consult with the Standards and Integrity Directorate 1800 655 985.

-Complaints Categorisation Schedule - Standards and Integrity Directorate
+Complaints and Notifications Categorisation Schedule - Standards and Integrity Directorate

 Managing Workplace Behaviour A Guide for Agencies - Public Sector Commission